RE: Renewal of the UC President’s Postdoctoral Fellows Hiring Incentive Program

 Hiring a new faculty member through the President’s Postdoctoral Fellows Hiring Incentive Program should support department plans and divisional goals.
 It is possible, however, that a potential hire may present new opportunities to reevaluate priorities within established plans.
 Below is information on how such a hire affects campus FTE counts.

-You may decide not to take advantage of the President’s Postdoctoral Fellows Hiring Incentive Program at this time.
-However, you may want to suggest to departments that they look at the lists of fellows and begin efforts to introduce these individuals to our campus.
+While you may decide not to take advantage of the President’s Postdoctoral Fellows Hiring Incentive Program at this time, you may want to suggest to departments that they look at the lists of fellows and begin efforts to introduce these individuals to our campus.
 The current fellows have access to travel funds to visit UC campuses and can be invited to present research or give job talks.

-Since its implementation, the hiring incentive program has been very successful with over 135 fellows joining the UC faculty since 2000.
-UCSC has hired 17 faculty members under this program, including four in 2014-15, and we hope to see additional hires in the future.
+Since its implementation, the hiring incentive program has been very successful with over 159 fellows joining the UC faculty since 2003.
+UCSC has hired 19 faculty members under this program, including three in 2015-16, and we hope to see additional hires in the future.

 If you have any questions or need additional information about the program, please contact Nancy Furber in the Academic Personnel Office at firstname.lastname@example.org or x9-4779.